swaxi/qgis-stereonet/README.md

 ## Roadmap:

 -	Plot the hanging wall relative motion vector with an arrow on pole symbol if kinematic information is available.
+Done: maybe?